THS-International/website/src/markdown-pages/faq.md

           4. Do not use ad blockers
         title: My register button doesn't work!
 What do I do?
-      - description: >-
-          If you have done this on the sign up system, please contact info@thsint.se or the Facebook Page “[THS
-          International](https://www.facebook.com/thsint/)”.
-We can fix it for
-          you.
-Please provide your full name, the email address that you used, and your actual study field.
-Please do that soon because this will determine your Buddy Group.
-        title: I have registered myself with the wrong study field.
-What can I do?
   - category: Event Sign Up
     questions:
       - description: Soon!
 Stay tuned to your emails!